vbookshelf/Faith-Scrolling-Web-App-Code/README.md

 <br>

 ## Known issues
-- When scrolling backwards, beyond video n-1, the audio is auto disabled to prevent lagging.
+- When scrolling backwards, beyond video n-1, the audio is automatically disabled to prevent lagging.
 When the user re-engages the audio, playback continues smoothly.
 However, playback still lags when the user tries to re-enable audio when on the n-2 video.

 <br>